All Bootlin training courses are available through on-line seminars.

 Q : Should I order hardware in advance, our hardware included in the training cost?

 R : No, practical labs are replaced by technical demonstrations, so you will be able to follow the course without any hardware.
 However, you can still order the hardware by checking the “Shopping list” pages of presentation materials for each session.
 This way, between each session, you will be able to replay by yourself the labs demonstrated by your trainer, ask all your questions, and get help between sessions through our dedicated Matrix channel to reach your goals.

 Q: Why just demos instead of practicing with real hardware?

-A: We are not ready to support a sufficient number of participants doing practical labs remotely with real hardware.
+A: Except for private online sessions with a small number of participants, we are not ready to support an entire group of participants doing practical labs remotely with real hardware.
 This is more complicated and time consuming than in real life.
 Hence, what we we’re proposing is to replace practical labs with practical demonstrations shown by the instructor.
 The instructor will go through the normal practical labs with the standard hardware that we’re using.

 Q: Would it be possible to run practical labs on the QEMU emulator?